over-light/proxima/docs/testnet.md

 Proxima testnet is an experimental network, intended for testing node software and various aspects of the Proxima concept.

 We have been running several of them, each with at least 9 nodes and 5 sequencers among them.
-The testnets are
+Normally we aim to control testnets by owning a majority of token supply.
+This is due to the experimental nature of the networks and frequent breaking changes.
+After each breaking change we have to reset ledger state from genesis.

-Starting from version `v0.1.2` it is an open testnet.
+Starting from version `v0.1.2` the testnet is open.
 It means, everybody can join the network with the access node, everybody with enough tokens can run a sequencer and earn inflation.

 Starting from version `v0.1.3-testnet` network has faucet.
+You can receive tokens to your address by calling node API.

 Starting from version `v0.1.4-testnet`, the node has _delegation_ function implemented.
 It allows any token holder participate in the consensus and earn inflation by delegating their holding to a sequencer of choice. (note, that minimum token amount